In Stock

 Pests & Diseases

-• Caterpillars: Remove by hand or apply BT spray.
+Caterpillars: Remove by hand or use BT spray.

 Safety

-Wasabi is non-toxic and fully edible.
-The rhizome, leaves, and stems can be safely eaten raw or cooked.
+Wasabi is edible, including rhizome, leaves, and stems.
 Most pets avoid it due to its strong, spicy flavour.

 Supplied as a dormant rhizome.